 Zhuoda also posted its contract with Russia (link in Chinese) on the company website.
 The contract, dated 2013, states Zhuoda will provide ”new construction materials” for Russia’s government-subsided housing—92 million square meters construction annually over a 15-year term—but makes no reference to money.

 The Russian Embassy in China told Watching (link in Chinese) it had never heard of Zhuoda’s deal with the Russian government.
-The Russian embassy has never heard of Zhuoda’s deal with its government.
 The embassy of DR Congo in China also said it had never heard of a contract Zhuoda claimed to have signed with the African country.